How To Forgive Your Ex When You Can’t Forget Them - Max Jancar

 2. Acknowledge painful memories.
 You can either choose to elaborate on the painful memories of your ex and the breakup, or you can choose to simply acknowledge them and re-focus your attention elsewhere.
 The former will lead to needless overthinking and suffering.
 The latter will lead to unchaining from the past and feeling better.

 3. Accept that your ex left a mark on you.
 For better or for worse, that mark is now your burden to bear.
 So bear it.
 Even better, embrace the bitch.
-Start identifying yourself as someone resilient and proud of enduring their breakup — the type of person who eats shit and is happy about it.
+Start identifying as someone resilient and proud of enduring their breakup — the type of person who eats shit and is happy about it.

 4. Empathize with your ex.
 As I wrote earlier, there is likely a good reason your ex hurt you.
 Your job is to find that reason — to find your ex’s motivation.
 Once you do, try to put yourself in their shoes.
 Challenge yourself to imagine whatever adversity they were going through while being with you.
 The more viscerally you can feel their burden and empathize with them, the quicker you’ll be able to forgive them.